-(g) Verify that Retail Entities meet annual SREC compliance requirements;

-(i) Retire RECs or Compliance Premiums as directed by REC Trading Program participants;
+(g) Retire RECs or Compliance Premiums as directed by REC Trading Program participants;

-(j) Retire RECs or Compliance Premiums as they expire;
+(h) Retire RECs or Compliance Premiums as they expire;

-(k) On a monthly basis, make public the aggregated total MWh competitive energy sales in Texas;
+(i) On a monthly basis, make public the aggregated total MWh competitive energy sales in Texas;

-(l) Make public a list of REC Account Holders with contact information (e-mail, address, and telephone number) so as to facilitate REC or Compliance Premium trading;
+(j) Make public a list of REC Account Holders with contact information (e-mail, address, and telephone number) so as to facilitate REC or Compliance Premium trading;

-(m) Maintain a list of offset generators and the Retail Entities to whom such a generator’s offsets were awarded by the Public Utility Commission of Texas (PUCT);
+(k) Maintain a list of offset generators and the Retail Entities to whom such a generator’s offsets were awarded by the Public Utility Commission of Texas (PUCT);

-(n) Conduct a REC Trading Program Settlement process annually;
+(l) Conduct a REC Trading Program Settlement process annually;

-(o) File an annual report with the PUCT as specified in subsection (h)(11) of P.U.C.
+(m) File an annual report with the PUCT as specified in subsection (h)(11) of P.U.C.
 Subst.
 R. 25.173, Renewable Energy Credit Program;

-(p) Monitor the operational status of participating renewable energy generation facilities in Texas and record retirements;
+(n) Monitor the operational status of participating renewable energy generation facilities in Texas and record retirements;